 Conclusion

-Career pathing is not just an HR function; it is a strategic business lever that drives retention, engagement, and long-term agility.
+Career pathing is not just an HR function.
+It is a strategic business lever that drives retention, engagement, and long-term agility.
 A well-crafted framework connects employee aspirations with business goals, ensuring growth on both sides.

 With the right tools such as AI-powered skills intelligence platforms, organizations can track skill progression, uncover talent gaps, and personalize development plans at scale.